Home › A ground lease for a loan maturity

 Pref and mezzanine usually price at 9 to 15%, add another short-dated maturity, and often dilute you or take promote and control.
 Ground-lease proceeds carry at roughly 6 to 6.75%, are non-amortizing and non-recourse, add no new maturity wall, and cost you no equity.
 You keep the building and 100% of the upside.

 Yes.
-The proceeds can retire a C-PACE assessment, removing the super-priority lien that stops a conventional or agency refinance, and because the land is no longer your collateral the new loan sizes off a smaller basis.
-Both moves help an agency or conventional takeout fit where it didn't before.
+Because the land is no longer your collateral, the new loan sizes off a smaller basis that an agency or conventional lender can clear — so a takeout that fell short on the old basis can fit where it didn't before.

 My loan matures soon — what should I send?